 At this time, Robb was already a WWI ace, but he continued to rise up the ranks, eventually becoming Air Chief Marshal Sir James Robb, GCB, KBE, DSO, DFC, AFC, one of the greats in the history of the RAF.
 He didn’t retire until forced to by ill health in 1951, and died in 1968, aged 73.

-The Daily Mirror reported the Crown Prince’s visit to Kenley on 17th May, 1921:
+The Daily Mirror reported the Crown Prince’s visit to Kenley the following day:

 An exhibition of aerial acrobatics at a height of 1000ft and a sham air fight were witnessed at Kenley yesterday by the Crown Prince of Japan, with whom were the Duke of York and the Hon.
 F. E. Guest, Secretary of State for Air.
 The Duke of York, who was wearing the uniform of a wing commander, learned his flying with the performing squadron.

-Crown Prince Hirohito was also provided with “a programme of the proceedings in Japanese, bound in white silk and embellished with Japanese emblems, supplied by Messers Coad, High Street, Uxbridge.”
+Hirohito was provided with “a programme of the proceedings in Japanese, bound in white silk and embellished with Japanese emblems, supplied by Messers Coad, High Street, Uxbridge.”
 (The Advertiser and Gazette, 20/5/1921).

 At 3pm, Hirohito’s motorcade left Kenley, travelling through Purley and Croydon, en route to Greenwich Observatory.